fishinwind/workshop/content/Classes/class-7.rst

 Slop
 ----
 Each of the TSS regions we made is 1 base in size.
-We need to make these bigger so that we can examine coverage in a larger region.
+We need to make these bigger so that we can examine coverage within a larger region.
 Let's make them 2 kb with the :ref:`slop <bedtools:slop>` command:

 .. code-block:: bash